xu/openapi/source/index.html.md

             "amount":1.000000000000000000,
             "ts":1544390311353,
             "id":3161877698918918522622,
+            "trade-id": 102043495674,
             "price":94.710000000000000000,
             "direction":"buy"
          }
       ]
    }
-]
+}
 ```

 ### Response Content

 <aside class="notice">The returned data object is an array represents one recent timestamp; each timestamp object again is an array represents all trades occurred at this timestamp.</aside>
 Field     | Data Type | Description
 --------- | --------- | -----------
-id        | integer   | The unique trade id of this trade
+id        | integer   | The unique trade id of this trade (to be obsoleted)
+trade-id|integer| The unique trade id (NEW)
 amount    | float     | The trading volume in base currency
 price     | float     | The trading price in quote currency
-ts        | integer   | The UNIX timestamp in milliseconds adjusted to Beijing time
+ts        | integer   | The UNIX timestamp in milliseconds adjusted to Singapore time
 direction | string    | The direction of the taker trade: 'buy' or 'sell'

 ## Get the Last 24h Market Summary